ktorch/ktorch/docs/config.rst

      [0]  setting `cuda,0b
           ^

+.. index::  settings; MKL

 MKL
 ^^^

-The read-only setting ```mkl`` indicates if the PyTorch libraries for the cpu were build with support from Intel's Math Kernel Library.
+The read-only setting ```mkl`` indicates if the PyTorch libraries for were built with support from Intel's Math Kernel Library.
 See PyTorch `build options <https://pytorch.org/docs/stable/notes/cpu_threading_torchscript_inference.html?highlight=threads#build-options>`_ for more detail.

+.. index::  settings; OpenMP

 OpenMP
 ^^^^^^

-The read-only setting ```openmp`` indicates if the Pytorch libraries were build with OpenMP support, which handles cpu threading and shared memory.
+The read-only setting ```openmp`` indicates if the Pytorch libraries were built with OpenMP support, which handles cpu threading and shared memory.
 See PyTorch `build options <https://pytorch.org/docs/stable/notes/cpu_threading_torchscript_inference.html?highlight=threads#build-options>`_ for more detail.

+.. index::  settings; CPU threads

 Threads
 ^^^^^^^